burhanuday/react-transliterate/README.md

 const data = await getTransliterateSuggestions( word, // word to fetch suggestions for
+  {
-  5, // number of suggestions to fetch false, // add the word as the last suggestion
+    numOptions: 5, // number of suggestions to fetch
+    showCurrentWordAsLastSuggestion: true, // add the word as the last suggestion
-  "hi", // target language
+    lang: "hi", // target language
+  },
 );
 ```